 While an outline has many advantages in presenting procedures, there comes a point at which it’s just not enough.
 Sometimes a picture is worth a thousand words (or a video, a million).
 In these cases, linking to additional explanatory content or reference information in the form of narrative explanations, lists, screen-shots, tables, diagrams, or videos allows you to provide just-in-time training and materials for additional understanding to employees who need them without breaking the flow of the outline-based Standard Operating Procedure.

 When choosing whether to include explanatory detail as a substep in the outline or whether to reference it as additional content, ask yourself if the information is for reference or training only.
 If so, it should probably be content within a step.
 If not—if it’s an activity that must be performed to complete the higher-level objective of the step in the outline level above it—it should probably be a substep.
 Always create substeps when the item required for the completion of a higher level objective must be tracked separately for reporting or when it is critical and also likely to be forgotten or skipped if not called out independently.

 What guidelines do you find effective in writing standard operating procedures that actually get followed?
-Let us know in the Comments section below!
+Tag TaskTrain on LinkedIn, Facebook, Instagram, or Twitter to let us know!